|Nutrition Facts (per serving)|

-This dirt dessert recipe is a great cooking activity for kids, as there is no baking or heating necessary, it uses few ingredients, and each kid can customize their individual cup with as much or as little "dirt" as desired.
+This dirt dessert recipe is a great cooking activity for kids, as there is no baking or heating necessary, it uses few ingredients, and each kid can customize their individual cup with as much or as little "dirt" (and gummy worms) as desired.

 Made with chocolate pudding, crushed Oreos, and gummy worms, these pudding dirt cups are as fun for the kids to make as they are tasty to eat.
 Try innovative presentations using ceramic plant pots, or check our variations for other fun ideas.

-Use our dirt dessert as treats for Halloween parties, birthday celebrations, or kids' play dates.
-For larger groups, or for a different presentation, try our dirt cake instead.
+Serve this dirt dessert at Halloween parties, birthday celebrations, or kids' play dates.
+For larger groups, or for a different presentation, try dirt cake instead.

 If you're looking for some additional delicious Oreo recipes, try an Oreo milkshake.